intellectual-property-office/Assets/README.md

 ## Installation
 As a Visual Studio project for development:
 * Download and install <a href="https://nodejs.org/en/">Node.js</a>.
-* Install <a href="https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler">Web Compiler</a>
+* Install <a href="https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler">Web Compiler</a> or <a href="https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebExtensionPack2017">Web Essentials 2017</a>
 * Clone this repository and open the solution file.
 * Run 'npm install' command in the root directory.

-As a Node.js module for use run the following command:
+As a Node.js module run the following command:
 ```sh
 $ npm i ipo-assets-frontend
 ```